Role

 External activity

 Since 2014, Scott has been a board member of the international scholarly and research network SCOS (Standing Conference on Organisational Symbolism).
-He co-organised their annual conference at NTU in 2015, and is currently the co-editor the house journal Culture and Organization.
+He co-organised their annual conference at NTU in 2015, and, between 2020-2023 was the co-editor of their house journal Culture and Organization.
 (ABS 2*, published by Taylor and Francis).